 It is important to keep a high standard of hygiene when travelling, just as you would at home.
 Wash your hands with soap and water or antibacterial gel before eating or drinking and after using the toilet.

-We recommend that you stick to drinking bottled water as tap water may be unsafe to drink.
-When dining, avoid food which has been left out (especially in the heat), and ice creams (which may have been made with local water or allowed to thaw and re-freeze).
+We recommend that you stick to drinking bottled water and even use it to brush your teeth as tap water may be unsafe to drink.
+When dining, avoid food which has been left out (especially in the heat), salads and raw vegetables (as they may have been washed in local water) and ice creams (which may have been made with local water or allowed to thaw and re-freeze).
 Decline ice cubes in cold drinks and remove them when provided, as they may also be made with local untreated water.

 When organising your own meals, be selective where you eat.
 Choose places that seem quite clean and where you see many locals eating.
 A high turnover usually means food is not left lying around and is made fresh.